e-Challan system launched in Kerala | Technology

 e-Challan system launched in Kerala

-Pointing out that the new system was being introduced as part of the modernization efforts of the Kerala Police, especially in traffic enforcement.
-Vijayan said earlier there were complaints galore when a fine was imposed.
+Pointing out that the new system was being introduced as part of the modernization efforts of Kerala Police, especially in traffic enforcement, Vijayan said earlier there were complaints galore when a fine was imposed.
 But now traffic cameras record the offenses accurately and the fines are imposed without any direct contact.
-This will help in avoiding complaints.
+This will help in avoiding complaints, he added.

 All the information about the vehicle can be obtained by entering the vehicle number and license number on the handheld device with the officers.
 The machines can also be used to pay the penalty with credit or debit cards.